Fight the battle against payments fraud

 The persistent realities of BEC

-Fifty-three percent of all payments fraud was because of business email compromise (BEC), according to the survey.
+In 2023, 63% of organizations experienced business email compromise (BEC), according to the survey.

 “These are legitimate payments, and that makes them very difficult to detect,” Kautz says of BEC attacks, wherein criminals persuade employees to initiate wire, check or credit card payments by sending fraudulent emails.